dbsafe/dbsafe/README.md

 The order of precedence is:
 table name and column name --> column name --> type

-There are two defined formatters:
+There are two defined formatters in dbsafe:
 `DecimalFormatter` and `DateTimeFormatter`.

 In this example `DateTimeFormatter` is used to format all the columns that are of type `DateTime` using the format `"yyyy-MM-dd HH:mm:ss"`